Women's National Team Head Coach

-In his time at the helm, Kiraly has coached the program to great success.
-He’s tallied a 238-48 record from his start in 2013, and he’s helped the team claim several big victories and medals.
+Overall, Kiraly has tallied a 268-55 record from his start in 2013, and he’s helped the team claim several other big victories and medals.
 He led the U.S. to bronze at the 2016 Olympic Game in Rio de Janeiro.
 The U.S. opened the tournament by winning all five pool play matches.
 After a three-set quarterfinal win, the squad suffered a heart-breaking five-set loss in the semifinals.
 Kiraly helped the team bounce back and defeat Netherlands to claim the program’s third consecutive Olympic medal.

 Kiraly has also led the U.S. to historic success in the FIVB World Championship as well.
 In 2014, the United States won its first-ever World Championship title after going 11-2 during the tournament and downing China in four sets during the gold medal match.

 That world championship title kicked off a stretch of six wins in seven tournaments for the U.S., including a 2015 World Grand Prix victory.
 The U.S. went 5-0 during the tournament’s final round for that trophy.
 In the Grand Prix’s successor tournament, the Volleyball Nations League, the U.S. found even more success by winning the title in 2018 and successfully defending it in 2019 and 2021.

-Under Kiraly, the U.S. has won several other tournaments, including the FIVB World Grand Champions Cup and NORCECA Continental Championship in 2013; Pan American Games in 2015, and Pan American Cup from 2017-2019, among others.
+Under Kiraly, the U.S. has also won the FIVB World Grand Champions Cup and NORCECA Continental Championship in 2013; Pan American Games in 2015, and Pan American Cup from 2017-2019, among others.

 Before becoming the head coach, Kiraly served the team as an assistant coach from 2009 to 2012.
 He helped lead the Americans to a silver medal at the 2012 Olympic Games in London.